goflow¶

 description: "Reviews code for performance issues"

 prompt: "You are a performance expert.
-Find bottlenecks and cite file paths."
+Find bottlenecks."

 tools: ["grep", "view"]